ch33zer/blaise.bike/_posts/2021-6-29-day_3_neskowin_to_salt_creek.md

 [![]({{ site.baseurl }}/assets/1625000568447432-3.png)]({{ site.baseurl }}/assets/1625000568447432-3.png)

 On the way there I noticed one of my pedals was incredibly loose.
 I tried to tighten it but it wouldn't rotate.
 This likely means a stripped thread which might be bad if I can't get it replaced.
 But that's a problem for tomorrow.
 Today was done and overall successful.
 See you tomorrow!

+Distance: 50ish

+Consumption:

-Distance: 50ishConsumption:Leftover turkey sandwich from last nightPoptartsTea2 shot blocksCliff barMnMs2 meat and cheese platters2 gatorades
+* Leftover turkey sandwich from last night
+* Poptarts
+* Tea
+* 2 shot blocks
+* Cliff bar
+* MnMs
+* 2 meat and cheese platters
+* 2 gatorades